sergiocollado/potpourri/aws_notes.md

  - ACLs(Access Control Lists) - AWS console
  - Query string autentification - gives expiring acess.
  - AWS management console. (sign in: https://console.aws.amazon.com/s3.)

+S3 buckets can be configured to create acess logs, wich will log all request made to the S3 bucket.
+This can be send to another bucket, even another bucket in another accout.

 ### POLICIES
 Bucket policies, provide a centraliced access control to buckets and objects based on a variety of conditions.